Skip to content

 FTSdk.install(config)

-To disable both local and remote data filtering, set explicitly:
+If you need to disable both local and remote data filtering, you can set it explicitly:

 FTSDKConfig.builder(datawayUrl, clientToken)